mcsparin/Paper/SIP18_Paper.md

 Seperately, the first and second statements (on each line) are correct.
 The problem arises when the compiler treates them as a single statment.
 The compiler is unsure where values end and method calls begin.
 A simple semi-collin tells the comiler to separate the statements.
 2.2 Specification:
 ------------------
-Language features will be controlled via inclusion of a new language object named "LanguageFeature" in the Scala package.
-This object will be defined as follows:
+Language features will be controlled via inclusion of two new language objects in the Scala package.
+The first, named "languageFeature" is defined as follows:

     object languageFeature {
     trait dynamics